BrandonHan73/apple_lib/network/README.md

  - apply_derivatives

 Extra notes:
- - The BaseLayer makes no effort to store histories because all records are stored within the ANN_Layer instances.
+ - The ArrayList_ANN makes no effort to store histories because all records are stored within the ANN_Layer instances.
 Although the output of one layer is the input to the next layer, each layer stores its own copy of the history.
  - The load_derivative function returns the derivative of the cost function with